— Kate Libby, Hackers, after Dade shows off his ultra-rapid typing skills.

 In one episode of Sailor Moon, Ami does this with one hand while eating a dumpling with the other.

 Celty the Dullahan in Durarara!! can do this with her PDA.
 We actually see her typing the same sequence spots over and over; but the keys that she really wants to be pushed light up.
-Since she has the magic power to put writing where she wants; it's likely an extension of this; as the animation budget is too good for this to be a mistake.
+Because in actuality, she mainly uses her shadow-like substance to do most of the typing.

 In Geneshaft, Dolce and her hapless subordinates do this to fix the extremely buggy code of their starship's control system, and virtually go in overdrive mode when battling a computer virus.